sviatoslav-lebediev/anki-quizlet-importer-extended/README.md

 Note type name is `Basic Quizlet Extended`;

-### This addon creates two type of cards: Normal and Reverse
+### This addon creates two types of cards: Normal and Reverse

 **Normal Template has**: